Zhiwei2799/zhiweilin.github.io/_posts/2024-2-10-NLP-Tokenization-and-Word-Sense-Disambiguation.md

 <i class="far fa-hand-pointer fa-rotate-90"></i>
 [output](https://github.com/zhiweilin27/NLP/blob/main/a1_p1_lin_112845768_OUTPUT.txt)

+### WordPiece:
+Word Piece is also a subword tokenization algorithm, it's similar to BPE but differs slightly in its approach to creating new tokens.
+Instead of just merging the most frequent pairs, WordPiece looks at the likelihood of the entire vocabulary and adds the token that increases the likelihood of the data the most.
+It's first proposed in the paper “[Japanese and Korean Voice Search](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/37842.pdf)”.
+The core idea of Word Piece method:
+- does putting "a" and "b" together increase the ability to model the corpus? can be quantified by: p('a','b') / (p('a')p('b'))

+The articles I found which are very helpful for understanding WordPiece:
+- [WordPiece: Subword-based tokenization algorithm](https://towardsdatascience.com/wordpiece-subword-based-tokenization-algorithm-1fbd14394ed7) written by Chetna Khanna
+- [Vinija's notes](https://vinija.ai/nlp/tokenizer/) written by Jain, Vinija, and Chadha, Aman.

 ## Logistic Regression for Word Sense Disambiguation (WSD)
 WSD is the process of identifying which sense of a word (i.e., its meaning) is used in a sentence when the word has multiple meanings.